 The route is round trip.
 We reach the border with Chile and return to the same starting point, in Argentina.

-The beginning and the end are in San Rafael city or El Sosneado.
+The beginning and the end are in El Sosneado.

 You can request a special date (not on the calendar) for special groups of more than 10 people , from Sunday to Saturday, from December to March.

 Previous note: it is convenient to spend the night before in San Rafael, El Sosneado or Malargue, since the expedition starts early the next day.
-The transfer that we include is from the city of San Rafael.
 If you travel by car, you should park it at El Sosneado´s parador, where it is under care.

-Day 1: Private transfer from San Rafael (hotel or accommodation where you are) at 7 am, for those who need it.
-If you travel by car, the meeting point is in El Sosneado.
+Day 1: The meeting point is in El Sosneado at 11:30hs.
 Guides presentation, general equipment check and brief talk.
 Transfer along Route 40 to the abandoned El Sosneado´s Thermal Hotel, about 50 km northwest of the homonymous town.
 Short descent and visit the old ruins.
 Lunch.
 Then we continue along the road by vehicle almost to the bottom of the valley, to the Azufre mine.
 First section on horseback to Ojo de Agua´s camp.
 First night in the mountains.

-Day 4: Descent towards Laguna del Atuel.
+Day 4: This day we will analyze the conditions to be able to acces to the border limit with Chile.
+Then we will continue behind the Overo Volcano to the Laguna del Atuel.
 Time of enjoy next to the lagoon and its waterfalls.
 In the afternoon we will continue to the first camp in Ojo de Agua.
 Farewell dinner and last night in the mountains.

 Note 1: All horses are properly trained and prepared to ride in mountainous areas and our local guides have the best conditions and knowledge of the place.
 It is not necessary to have previous rider experience.